Last updated: 2 November 2021

 The programme also aims to give building consent authorities and homeowners greater confidence that the people building homes are making well-informed decisions about building products and methods.

-The second phase of reforms aims to lift the performance of all building professionals and tradespeople, and hold accountable those who do not meet the standards set for them, so that people can have more confidence in these professions and their work.
+Changes to occupational regulation aim to lift the performance of all building professionals and tradespeople, and hold accountable those who do not meet the standards set for them, so that people can have more confidence in these professions and their work.
 The reforms will see practitioners across the building professions and trades operate within their areas and levels of expertise and provide their services with care and skill.